• Skip to main content

 What is prayer anyway?
 I haven’t a clue.
 These days, when I go to pray, I often find I haven’t a thing to say to God.
 Every tradition I’ve come in contact with in all my years as a religion reporter and writer recommends — no, insists upon — prayer.
 Yet right now I don’t know how to do it.
 I don’t even know why to do it.

-That’s the reason I find this passage from the interview I conducted with Sister Barbara so compelling.
-(The interview was for the book I’m working on, Wrestling With God: True Stories of Religion and Spirituality in America.)
-Sister Barbara has had a lot of experience with prayer.
-A Benedictine monk, Sister Barbara is the founder of Hesed, an urban, non-resident Benedictine community in Oakland, California, which teaches and practices Christian meditation.
+Sister Barbarawas a person with a lot of experience with prayer.
+A Benedictine monk, Sister Barbara was the founder of Hesed, an urban, non-resident Benedictine community in Oakland, California, which teaches and practices Christian meditation.
+(Note: Sister Barbara died in 2021,

 Rome's Pantheon: A pagan, then Christian, place of prayer